DickingAround/AIWorld6/README.txt

 TODO:
 * DONE - It looks like rand is an input.
 Let's make that work faster. (like an array of 10k random numbers and just cycle through them)
 * There's a lot of extra parts in the brain.c replications and connections that don't need to be tehre
-* Prove that the lack of communication is a connection mutation problem.
+* DONE (waiting on testing) - Prove that the lack of communication is a connection mutation problem.
 Like what if we change the connections to agressively increase, will we see communication???
 * Make eating an constant and see if we still get predation
 * We should put positive pressure on the connections but then cost them?
 How do we make it latent in their genes??
 * DONE - Add memory